SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Ozone tends to attack cells and break down tissues.
 There is a tendency for ozone to attack cells.

-## Being Cautious
+## Being cautious when writing about the future

-> Being cautious when writing about the future
+↑ Being Cautious

 Severe weather will almost certainly become more common in the future.
 Severe weather will probably become more common in the future.